vitorhhelmbrecht/machine_learning/Supervised Learning/Regression/readme.md

 # Progression, or Regression, I don't know, always misname it

-Everityme I needed to save the file to send it to avaliation, I just putted "Linear Progression.py", "Multilinear Progression.py", "Polinomial Progression.py".
+Everytime I needed to save the file to send it to avaliation, I just putted "Linear Progression.py", "Multilinear Progression.py", "Polinomial Progression.py".
 Yeah, I do have some problems with that.

 Anyway, let's start talking about the Regression.
 As long as I know, I made myself a simple way of understanding what is regression while at AI classes: "Oh, so it's just a way to make the computer find what's the function that makes a nice line that goes across all those nice points in that nice graph".